orchetect/MIDIKit/Examples/SwiftUI Multiplatform/EndpointPickers/README.md

 ## Troubleshooting

 - ⚠️ If Xcode builds but the app does not run, it may be because Xcode is defaulting to the wrong Scheme.
 Ensure the example app's Scheme is selected then try again.
-- ⚠️ When building for a physical iOS device or MacCatalyst, you must select your Team ID in the app target's code signing.
+- ⚠️ When building for a physical iOS device or "Designed for iPad", you must select your Team ID in the app target's code signing.